ash/raku-challenges/089/index.md

     # $ bash ch-1.bash 100
     # 13015
     #
-    # N. B. Try with smaller arguments, as computations
+    # N. B. Try with smaller arguments, as the computations
-    # for the input number of 100 can take a while (~ a minute).
+    # for 100 as the input can take a while (~ a minute).

     gcd() {
         a=$1;